 Air Service Scenario #1 would be a conservative growth scenario.
-This scenario features one additional Allegiant route to Florida along with additional capacity in the short-term, and another new route in the long-term.
-Delta would transition its fleet to 65-seat CRJ-700 aircraft and provide service six times daily.
+This scenario features additional capacity in the mid-term, and another new route in the long-term.
+Delta would transition its fleet to CRJ-900 aircraft and generally provide the same number of available seats.

 Air Service Scenario #3 considers a high growth scenario.
-The scenario includes rapid growth from Allegiant Airlines as well as new service to hub airports from United and American Airlines' regional affiliates.
-Delta would transition to the 76-seat CRJ-900 aircraft and adding capacity with six daily flights, one of which would be upgraded to a 110-seat Boeing 717.
+The scenario includes strong growth from Allegiant Airlines as well as new service to hub airports from United and American Airlines' regional affiliates.
+Delta would transition to the 76-seat CRJ-900 aircraft and add capacity with six daily flights, one of which would be upgraded to a 110-seat Boeing 717.

-Air Service Scenario #2, based on data from the PDA, is the recommended forecast for passenger enplanement growth at GFK.
+Air Service Scenario #2, using the 2012 PDA and adjustments for 2015-2016 enplanement trends, is the recommended forecast for passenger enplanement growth at GFK.
 This scenario is described below:

-- Air Service Scenario #2 (Medium Growth): - Short-term: Delta replaces one additional 50-seat CRJ-200 with a third daily 76-seat CRJ-900.
+- Air Service Scenario #2 (Medium Growth): - Short-term: No significant changes in service levels or available seats from 2015, with some adjustments for improving load factors.
+From 2014, the average growth rate is 0.15 percent annually for the short-term. - Mid-term: Delta transitions to all 76-seat CRJ-900 aircraft for five daily flights to MSP.
 Allegiant adds a new Florida destination with twice-weekly service on an Airbus A320.
-Average growth rate is 2.69% annually for the short-term.
+Average growth rate is 2.95 percent annually for the mid-term.

-- Mid-term: Delta transitions to all CRJ-900 aircraft for five daily flights to MSP, and Allegiant adds a new twice-weekly service to Los Angeles on an Airbus A320.
-Average growth rate is 1.86% annually for the mid-term. - Long-term: Delta continues to increase capacity with a sixth daily CRJ-900 flight to MSP, and United adds service 12 times per week to Denver or Chicago-O'Hare in a CRJ-700.
-Average growth rate is 2.50% annually for the mid-term.
+Long-term: Delta continues to increase capacity with a sixth daily CRJ-900 flight to MSP, and United adds service 10 times per week to Denver or Chicago-O'Hare in a CRJ-700.
+Allegiant adds a new twice-weekly service to Los Angeles on an Airbus A319.
+Average growth rate is 2.60 percent annually for the long-term.

-The proposed airport enplanement forecast along with comparisons to the local and national FAA enplanement forecast is shown in the table below.
+The proposed airport enplanement forecast along with comparisons to the local and national FAA enplanement forecast is shown in the GFK Passenger Enplanements Forecast Table located below.